 Although dedicated as a street, an improvement of land as another public way may meet the requirements of sub.
 (1) (b).
 A walkway cleared and improved to be conducive to pedestrian traffic is a public way improved in accordance with sub.
 (1) (b).
-Application of K.G.R.
-Partnership, 187 Wis.
-2d 375
+K.G.R.
+Partnership v.
+Town of East Troy, 187 Wis.
+2d 376

 , 523 N.W.2d 120

 Isolated improvements to provide for a scenic outlook were not improvements as a street, road, or public way under sub.
 (1).
 Closser v.
 Town of Harding, 212 Wis.
 2d 561